-- 1. Wildfire Safety Division's Action Statement approving Liberty Utilities' 2021 Wildfire Mitigation Plan Update is ratified. - 2.
-Liberty Utilities shall meet all commitments in its 2021 WMP Update. - 3.
-Liberty Utilities shall provide a Progress Report by 5:00 p.m.
-November 1, 2021. - 4.
-Liberty Utilities shall submit an update to its Wildfire Mitigation Plan in 2022 according to the forthcoming guidance and schedule issued by the Office of Energy Infrastructure Safety. - 5.
-Liberty Utilities shall submit a new comprehensive three-year Wildfire Mitigation Plan in 2023, or as otherwise directed by the Office of Energy Infrastructure Safety. - 6.
-Liberty Utilities must adhere to all requirements set forth in the Wildfire Safety Division's Action Statement. - 7.
-Nothing in this Resolution should be construed as approval of the costs associated with Liberty Utilities' Wildfire Mitigation Plan mitigation efforts. - 8.
-In accordance with Public Utilities Code Section 8386.4, Liberty Utilities may track the costs associated with its Wildfire Mitigation Plan in a memorandum account by category of costs and shall be prepared for Commission review and audit of the accounts at any time. - 9.
+- 1. Wildfire Safety Division's Action Statement approving PacifiCorp's 2021 Wildfire Mitigation Plan Update is ratified. - 2.
+PacifiCorp shall meet all commitments in its 2021 WMP Update. - 3.
+PacifiCorp shall provide a Progress Report by 5:00 p.m.
+November 1, 2021, or as otherwise directed by the Office of Energy Infrastructure Safety. - 4.
+PacifiCorp shall submit any reports previously required to be submitted to Wildfire Safety Division, including Quarterly Data Reports, to the Office of Energy Infrastructure Safety according to forthcoming guidance. - 5.
+PacifiCorp shall submit an update to its Wildfire Mitigation Plan in 2022 according to the forthcoming guidance and schedule issued by the Office of Energy Infrastructure Safety. - 6.
+PacifiCorp shall submit a new comprehensive three-year Wildfire Mitigation Plan in 2023, or as otherwise directed by the Office of Energy Infrastructure Safety. - 7.
+PacifiCorp must adhere to all requirements set forth in the Wildfire Safety Division's Action Statement. - 8.
+Nothing in this Resolution should be construed as approval of the costs associated with PacifiCorp's Wildfire Mitigation Plan mitigation efforts. - 9.
+In accordance with Public Utilities Code Section 8386.4, PacifiCorp may track the costs associated with its Wildfire Mitigation Plan in a memorandum account by category of costs and shall be prepared for Commission review and audit of the accounts at any time. - 10.
 Nothing in this Resolution should be construed as a defense to any enforcement action for a violation of a Commission decision, order, or rule.

-This Resolution is effective today.
+Resolution WSD-017 PC's 2021 Wildfire Mitigation Plan This Resolution is effective today.